Beyond VQA: Generating Multi-word Answer and Rationale to Visual Questions: Abstract

 \section{Abstract}

 Visual Question Answering is a multi-modal task that aims to measure high-level visual understanding.
 Contemporary VQA models are restrictive in the sense that answers are obtained via classification over a limited vocabulary (in the case of open-ended VQA), or via classification over a set of multiple-choice-type answers.
 In this work, we present a completely generative formulation where a multi-word answer is \textit{generated} for a visual query.
 To take this a step forward, we introduce a new task: \textbf{\pname}\ (Visual Question Answering and Reasoning), wherein a model must generate the complete answer and a rationale that seeks to justify the generated answer.
 We propose an end-to-end architecture to solve this task and describe how to evaluate it.
-We show that our model generates strong answers and rationales through qualitative and quantitative evaluation, as well as through a human Turing Test. \keywords{Visual Commonsense Reasoning \and Visual Question Answering \and Model with Generated Explanations}
+We show that our model generates strong answers and rationales through qualitative and quantitative evaluation, as well as through a human Turing Test.